 Here are a few tips that students should consider when making the commitment to form an effective study group:

-Your group should not exceed 5 members (although, 3-4 is best)
+- Your group should not exceed 5 members.

-- There should be a peer leader who determines meeting locations, study session times and keeps the group informed about the next week’s subject.
+- There should be a group leader who determines meeting locations, study session times and keeps the group informed about next week’s subject.